Wills, Trusts & Probate

 Frequently Asked Questions About Pour Over Wills in Riverside

-Do I need a pour over will if I already have a trust?
+Do I still need a pour over will if I have a trust?

-How does a pour over will affect the probate process?
+Will a pour over will avoid probate entirely?

-Can I change my pour over will after it is created?
+Can I update my pour over will after I create it?

 How do I ensure my pour over will complies with California law?

-What happens if I die without a pour over will or trust?
+What happens if someone dies without a will or trust in California?

 How long does it take to create a pour over will?

-What should I bring to my initial consultation for a pour over will?
+What should I bring to my first meeting about a pour over will?